-- 8.1 Background and Theory - 8.1.1 Documentation is one of the pillars of the scientific community as well as the forensic world. - 8.1.2 The documentation requirements set forth in this discipline are derived from the international ISO 17025 standards, as well as the ISPFS quality manual. - 8.2 Objectives, Principles, and Knowledge - 8.2.1 The analyst must know that standards of documentation for case records as it pertains to all aspects of the discipline.
+- 8.1.1 Documentation is one of the pillars of the scientific community as well as the forensic world. - 8.1.2 The documentation requirements set forth in this discipline are derived from the international ISO 17025 standards, as well as the ISPFS quality manual.

+- The analyst must know that standards of documentation for case records as it pertains to all aspects of the discipline.
 From technical records, administrative records, authentication data, and batch analytical records, the analyst must understand the requirements and importance of each, as well as the potential for changes in their retention policies. - 8.2.2 The analyst must be familiar with the electronic LIMS used within the laboratory and the methods of preserving the records within the discipline.

-- 8.3.1 This section is covered in section 1.3 of this training manual. - 8.4 Reading and Practical Exercises - 8.4.1 The Analyst in Training must describe which documents, data and completed information is required to be included in an instrument calibration case record. - 8.4.2 The Analyst in Training must describe the worksheets and data that are to be compiled for a centrally stored QA file for each instrument calibration. - 8.4.3 The Analyst in Training must describe requirements for administrative and technical review of calibration certificates. - 8.4.4 The Analyst in Training should work closely with the training and perform pre-review duties while in training in order to familiarize themselves with the administrative and technical review documentation and review process. - 8.4.5 Administrative and Technical review competency testing will be covered in a future section, and the sign off for 'technical review of casework' will occur later.
+- The Analyst in Training must describe which documents, data and completed information is required to be included in an instrument calibration case record. - 8.4.2 The Analyst in Training must describe the worksheets and data that are to be compiled for a centrally stored QA file for each instrument calibration. - The Analyst in Training must describe requirements for administrative and 8.4.3 technical review of calibration certificates. - The Analyst in Training should work closely with the training and perform pre-review duties while in training in order to familiarize themselves with the administrative and technical review documentation and review process. - 8.4.5 Administrative and Technical review competency testing will be covered in a future section, and the sign off for 'technical review of casework' will occur later. - 8.4.6 The Analyst in Training must describe the QA/QC data that is necessary to be centrally stored for instrument calibrations.